 For the Cookies:

-8 tablespoons unsalted butter, melted (or coconut oil)
+- 8 tablespoons unsalted butter, melted (or 6 tablespoons coconut oil)

 For the Filling:

-Using a 2-inch ice cream scoop, drop 18 mounds this will only make 9 pies, since you need 2 mounds per pie batter onto a baking sheet lined with parchment paper.
+- Using a 2-inch ice cream scoop, drop 18 mounds of batter onto a baking sheet lined with parchment paper (this will only make 9 pies, since you need 2 mounds per pie).
 Bake 12 minutes, until springy to the touch.
 Cool completely.
 Repeat with remaining batter.